 In 1978 three families, posted for two years to the Netherlands, created The British School of Amsterdam in one of their homes.
 The founding principle was that the pupils should not fall behind the British School system whilst overseas.

 Over the next twenty years the school moved, sharing premises and slowly grew to a Kindergarten and Primary School of around 45 pupils.
 By 1999 there were sufficient numbers to warrant renting a second building to accommodate the growing demand for this education.

 By the turn of the Millenium it was clear that a new building was needed, and for the first time a full Senior School was established.
 From this point, the school has catered for children from 3 to 18 years old.

-In 2014 we became the first school in the Netherlands to be recognised by the UK government as a British School Overseas.
-The School is also an Accredited Member of the Council of British International Schools.
+In 2014 we became the first school in the Netherlands to be recognised by the UK Government as a British School Overseas.
+We are also an accredited member of the Council of British International Schools.

 |2010 – 2013||Mr John Light (former Rector at Edinburgh Academy, Scotland)|

 |2013 – 2016||Mrs Jonnie Goyer (former Head at Farlington School, England)|

 |2016 –||Mr Paul Morgan (former Deputy Headmaster at St Paul’s, Sao Paulo, Brazil)|

 For more information about our new school location please click here